eastlondoner/cursor-tools/local-docs/cursor-tools-remote.md

 ## Cursor Integration

-`cursor-tools` sets up Cursor by changing `.cursorrules` on installation.
-This provides command suggestions and context-aware help.
+`cursor-tools` sets up Cursor by updating your project rules during installation.
+For new installations, we use the recommended `.cursor/rules/cursor-tools.mdc` path.
+For existing installations, we maintain compatibility with the legacy `.cursorrules` file.
+If both files exist, we prefer the new path and show a warning.

+The project rules provide command suggestions and context-aware help for the Cursor Composer.

 Use Cursor agent in "yolo mode."